adeger/CleaningData_ClassProject/README.md

  - cd c:\path_to_my_unzipped_data_file\UCI\ HAR\ Dataset
  - "c:\Program Files\R\R-3.2.0\bin\Rscript.exe" -e "source(\\\\"path_to_my/run_analysis.R\\\\")" -e "do_all()"

-This should not be broken across lines and the path to your Rscript.exe executable is, of course, machine dependent.
+This should not be broken across lines and the path to your Rscript.exe executable is, of course, machine dependent as is the path to your run_analys.R file.
+Note also that on the Windows command line three backslashes are needed to escape the quotes for the file in the -e "source()" construct which is hard to show correctly in markdown (Sheesh!).
 As with the R console approach the same file is written to disk.